skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200206 - corporeal epistemics - presentation plan.md

 I could say that they came about through the practice over six weeks last August and September; a practice of process-based movement experiments that involved a discipline of non-judgement, invisible experiences and automated photography.
 But that would not be the entire truth at all.
 Because the substantially greater proportion of my understanding evolved in the weeks and months after the practice while I was reading and thinking _about other things_.
 This, in part, also feels odd because it was as if the intensely collaborative practice of movement became a far more isolated and individualistic practice of words and thought.
 Which is not, of course, to say that these thoughts or ideas belong to me.
 As Judith Butler has said, "We are worldless without one another".[@butler_we_2017]

 In this respect, these insights -- or differences or understandings -- were, in reality, circumstantial and implausibly arbitrary.
 A series of seemingly un-related ideas and possibilities that happened to end up together, like two people sitting in the same room at a party.
 They are not predetermined insights or outcomes emanating from a detailed research design.
-Just change, or happenstance.
+Just happenstance or change.
 This is not to diminish these ideas, I care about them and I think they are important.
-Rather, I just want to acknowledge that in the late northern summer last year Shaun and I were fabulously lost in the "mangle of practice"[@pickering_mangle_1995]
+Rather, I just want to acknowledge that in the late northern summer last year Shaun and I were fabulously lost in the "mangle of practice".[@pickering_mangle_1995]

 And it's also important to note that what I now understand differently was not about embodiment, or insights into the nature and experience of our sensitised and sensitising bodies.
 The state, quality or even quantity of 'embodiment' in this research was merely a thing.
 But it wasn't any _thing_ special, and it wasn't anything that people haven't already been doing for a long long time in authentic movement.